hallatore/gpt-experiments/experiments/basic/chat-without-history/Readme.md

 GPT: That's correct, "the dog is a girl" means that the dog is a female.
 ```

-Note that the history is not sent.
-So each response/reply is in isolation.
+Note that each request/response is sent in isolation.
+So you cannot ask follow up questions.